LongBu/AWS-MLS-C01-Study-Guide/README.md

 How to use:
+  * Tabular data
   * Models are serialized/deserialized with Pickle
     * Can use as a framework within notebooks
       * Sagemaker.xgboost
     * Or as a built-in SageMaker algorithm-> Refer to XG boost docker image in ECR-> Deploy a fleet of training hosts for large scale jobs

 Hyperparameters: